CGenie/fuel-utils/README.md

 Currently the only script in this repo, add it to your `$PATH` to make access easier.

 It is assumed that your `fuel-master` machine is under IP `10.20.0.2`.
-If it's different, change the `IP` variable in the script.
+If it's different, specify it in the `--ip` argument.
 Also the script tries to send your SSH public key credentials to the `fuel-master` server to save you from typing passwords.
-You can change the location of the SSH key by changing the `IDENTITY_FILE` variable in the script.
+You can change the location of the SSH key by passing the `--ssh-identity-file` variable in the script.
+If can also turn off sending the SSH identity file by passing the `--no-ssh-identity-file` option but you may be prompted for root password, even couple of times.

 Here's a list of supported commands:

+---

+## `--ip`

+Specify IP of the Fuel master ISO (default is `10.20.0.2`).

+## `--no-ssh-identity-file`

+Don't try to send the SSH identity file if it's not present on the Fuel master ISO.

+## `--ssh-identity-file`

+Specify SSH identity file (default is `$HOME/.ssh/id_rsa.openstack`).

+## `--verbose`

+Be more verbose.

 ---